Dogs in Mesoamerica: Uses of dogs

 Despite the fact that the amount of dog use varied throughout time and place, people of the coastal regions of the Maya area placed more importance on dogs due to their constant availability as a source of protein and their ability to rapidly reproduce.
 Breeding and raising domesticated dogs required low energy use.
 Fish and other hunted animals were not as reliable as dogs as a food resource, and it required more energy and time to capture these animals for consumption.
 Overall, it is because of the comparison of dog deposits to other fauna and how the amount of dog deposits differs among sites from various periods.
 Because of this variation, it is not certain if the function of dogs altered from a food source to that of a religious symbol over time.
 Besides becoming a meal, dogs were also used as hunting and traveling companions and were scavengers in the home.

 Dog nutrition

 In addition to eating maize, dogs ate household scraps.
-There is no evidence for any kind of specialized diet for dogs.
+Dog remains found in the Teotihuacan Valley offer evidence of specialized diets, especially of dogs that were associated with ritual activities.
+Some had diets with high meat content but with wolf/dog hybrids, some had a diet almost completely based on vegetables.
 Today, the Yucatec Maya continue to talk about their dog-eating ancestors and carry on the tradition of feeding dogs maize by giving them six to eight tortillas daily.